We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-If this occurs repeatedly, it can result in hoarseness, frequent throat clearing, coughing, or the sensation that something is stuck in the throat.
+If this occurs repeatedly, it can cause in hoarseness, frequent throat clearing, coughing, and a feeling that something is stuck in the throat.
 The name for this issue is laryngeal pharyngeal reflux.

-- not eating within 2 hours before bedtime
+- not eating 2–3 hours before bed

-- maintaining a healthy weight
+- maintaining a moderate weight

 - not wearing tight clothes

 - not smoking

-Over-the-counter and prescription medicines can neutralize or reduce stomach acids, which relieves the symptoms of sore throat.
-Various acid reflux medications are available for purchase online.
+OTC and prescription medicines can neutralize or reduce stomach acids, relieving the symptoms of acid reflux, including a sore throat.

 When to see a doctor

 It is also a good idea to contact a doctor if existing reflux symptoms worsen.
 Particularly if the symptoms are interfering with daily life, a doctor may recommend stronger medications or surgery.

 Anyone who has indigestion with chest pain, shortness of breath, or pain in the arm or jaw should receive emergency medical care.
 These symptoms may indicate a heart attack.